 In a bid to aid affected customers, Austrian Airlines and SWISS will use larger planes.
 Lufthansa has also reserved almost 4,000 hotel rooms in Frankfurt and Munich for stranded passengers.

-If you are thinking of taking a trip over the festive period why not go somewhere extra Christmassy?
-To help you decide on a destination, Send My Bag has chosen the ten best locations to get you in the festive mood.
+If you are looking for Christmas holiday destinations, why not go somewhere extra Christmassy this year?
+To help you decide on a destination, Send My Bag has chosen the ten best Christmas holiday locations to get you in the festive mood.